 P.O.
 Box 658, Iowa City, IA 52244-0658

-Each year the Old Capitol Sertoma Club sponsors an essay contest open to all eighth grade students in Johnson County, Iowa.
-The essay contest focuses on issues related to our country’s form of government or national heritage.
-The topic of this year’s essay is: “What do you believe could be done to encourage more compromise between members of the U.S. Congress?”
+The contest was open to all eighth grade students in Johnson County.
+The topic of this year’s essay was: “What do you believe could be done to encourage more compromise between members of the U.S. Congress?”

 Students from Clear Creek Amana Middle School, Northwest Junior High School, North Central Junior High School, and Southeast Junior High School participated in the contest.

 The four finalists were honored at a luncheon held at the University Club on Thursday, February 20, 2014.
 The overall contest winner was Levi Geyer, who received a prize of $500.00 and a recognition plaque.
 In addition, his school received the traveling trophy until next year’s contest.
 Each of the other finalists received a prize of $100.00.
 In addition, each school that participated received a $100.00 donation to be used in the school’s social studies classroom.